Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Localization transition

 with $\xi_{F,j}>0$ for any site $j$.
-The exponential decay in the localized phase sheds additional light on the fact that the system is well described by a finite effective cutoff (see Appendix~\ref{scaling_analysis_in_lambda} for additional details).}\\
+The exponential decay in the localized phase sheds additional light on the fact that the system is well described by a finite effective cutoff (for additional details, see Appendix~\ref{scaling_analysis_in_lambda}).}\\